About Jamie

 Vision

-This isn't just about the money.
+This isn't just about my success.
 It's about proving a new model of entrepreneurship is possible.
 We're at the dawn of the AI era, and I believe the future belongs to solo operators who can orchestrate intelligent systems to build at unprecedented scale.
+If I can do it, so can you.

 Current Focus

-Right now, I'm actively building and operating 10 products across four categories:
+Right now, I'm actively building and operating 12 projects across five categories:

 - SaaS & Solopreneur Tools: Automated workflows and productivity solutions for solo entrepreneurs and small businesses